 - Auto update modified files in archives (default on) asks for updating files that are changed while being previewed, for common archive file types handled through 7z/p7zip backend (such as 7z, tar, zip...).
 From PeaZip context menu, More, Force update of modified files the user can try to manually force this action. - Use native drag and drop on Windows (default) if unchecked uses custom drag and drop handler.
 Both options shares same security, speed and stability advantages on extraction from archives, discussed in Drag and Drop chapter.
-Native drag and drop has the additional advantage of automatically remove unneeded levels of directory nesting on extraction, while Custom drag and drop shows its own overlay information window about items being handled by the operation. - Native drag and drop enables option for locking and/or hiding target window during drag&drop operations - Performances groups settings with significant impact on program's performances - o "Archive browsing optimization" - "Normal" no optimization - "Fast" (default) stops pre-browsing archives containing very large number of files to preserve performance.
+Native drag and drop has the additional advantage of automatically remove unneeded levels of directory nesting on extraction, while Custom drag and drop shows its own overlay information window about items being handled by the operation. - Native drag and drop enables option for locking and/or hiding target window during drag&drop operations - Use system 7z on Linux (unchecked by default) allows to use 7z binary installed on the system (if available) instead of the one provided with PeaZip.
+This requires p7zip-full to be installed (possibly a version close to the one provided with the application) in order to be syntax and features -compatible with PeaZip's requirements. - Performances groups settings with significant impact on program's performances - o "Archive browsing optimization" - "Normal" no optimization - "Fast" (default) stops pre-browsing archives containing very large number of files to preserve performance.
 PeaZip will stop browsing archive's content in the GUI if the resulting list's memory stream is very large and would significantly slow down the operation, allowing users to narrow the selection with full functional search or filter functions.
-Extract/list/test operations are not affected by this setting. - "Fastest" do not pre-browse archives, does not show archive information, may non correctly list some out of standard archives - o "Working directory" output folder / system's temp folder / custom / none / none (no preview) allows to set the temporary working directory for archive creation, updating or preview operations, by default the output path is used to avoid copying data from system's temp or cache to intended destination which may be on a different unit, doubling the write to disk operations.
-Custom option allow to specify a dedicated path for temporary data.
-None option disallow using temporary files, except when needed to preview an archived file.
-The more restrictive "None (no preview)" option always disables use of temporary files, which results in also disabling the ability of previewing archived content. - o 7z/p7zip -bb0, checked by default, uses a less verbose backend reporting mode which is faster - o 7z/p7zip UNRAR5, checked by default, uses 7z/p7zip routines for extraction of RAR5 format (even if UNRAR5 Plugin is installed); uncheck if you want to use RarLab-based UNRAR5 Plugin as alternative RAR5 extraction engine.
-Note this setting is overridden by "Free Software compliance" directive set to > 0. - o "(Windows) Copy files in restartable mode" (off by default) when activated, on Windows, copies files with Robocopy in restartable mode, which is slower but can be useful on networks to automatically retry and continue the operation in case of errors. - "(Windows) Get volume information for network units" (off by default) when activated checks for size, free space and other information about network mapped units.
-If the network is slow or a mapped unit gets disconnected, the operation may require many seconds, so if a slowdown is detected this option is automatically unchecked, but is always possible to change the value manually as desired.
+Extract/list/test operations are not affected by this setting. - "Fastest" do not pre-browse archives, does not show archive information, may non correctly list some out of standard archives - o "Tasks priority" globally sets priority for archiving and extraction processes launched by PeaZip, from idle to real time. - "Working directory" set the temporary working directory for archive creation, update (add/delete), edit (modify archived files on the fly), and preview operations - Output (default): improves performances, avoiding to copy data from system's temp to intended output destination directory which may be on a different unit, doubling the write to disk operations.
+Also, this is safer as no data is decompressed / decrypted other than on the intended media. - Output, system temp for preview - System temp: temporary files are written to system temp path, as conventionally done by most software.
+This option improves stability as it avoids possible issues in case connection with output path is lost or re-set, or if output path is periodically synced. - Custom: allow to specify a dedicated path for work data in example, work path can be directed to a ramdisk in order to be sure the temporary data can be easily cleared even after an event (application or system crash, files locked by third party software) not allowing PeaZip to take care of its own temp files. - None: do not use temporary files except when needed by actions requiring to write temporary files, in this case use system temp. - None (disable actions requiring temp files): more restrictive than previous option, always disables use of temporary files which results in also disabling actions requiring temp files: preview, edit archived files, drag&drop extraction and interactive extraction.